-9-in-1 Card Reader
+Multi-In-1 Card Reader

 The card reader allows you to use some of the latest digital storage cards.
 Push the card into the slot and it will appear as a removable device, and can be accessed in the same way as your hard disk (s).
-Make sure you install the card reader driver (see "CardReader" on page 4 - 7.
+Make sure you install the card reader driver (see "CardReader" on page 4 - 6.